Kurento/kurento/static/kms_development_guide.md

 **Note**: Run only _one_ of the lines that set the variable `REPO`.
 The suffix `-dev` indicates a development repository, and may contain unstable packages.
 For a production system, choose the repo without that suffix.

-Now, the fork packages can be installed from the Kurento repo.
+Now the fork packages can be installed from the Kurento repo.
 Run as root:

 ```
 apt-get install --no-install-recommends \